What is a nutrition label?

 When you're choosing a food, be sure you know the serving size.
 Everything else on the label, such as calories, is based on that amount.
 And it may be much smaller than you think.
 For example, you might assume that a frozen potpie would be for 1 person.
 But the label may call it 2 servings.
 If you ate the whole pie, you'd get twice the nutrients—and calories—listed for 1 serving.
 Or, you may think a typical bowl of cereal is 1 serving.
 The serving size listed, however, could be as small as half a cup.

-Also, keep in mind that fat free doesn't mean calorie free.
-Lower fat items may have just as many calories as full-fat versions.
+Also, keep in mind that fat-free doesn't mean calorie-free.
+Lower-fat items may have just as many calories as full-fat versions.
 The label also shows you how many calories come from fat.
-For most people, only about 30% of their calories should come from fat.

 What are fats, cholesterol and sodium?